ghostkcleung/tft_framework/md/fontUsage.md

 00010001 (0x11)
 01111110 (0x7E)
 ```
 You can see there are 5x8 bits above.
-There are 5 bits waste.
+There are 5 bits wasted.
 However it is more easier for handling.
 The first bit is always be 0 and to be skipped.

 It will be rendered as the fowllowing picture: